Thank you

 Spilling me then into crowds of Saturday shoppers

-Newly trendy vendors selling specialities in street arty squares
+Newly trendy vendors selling specialities in street art squares

 Places to be where freshly brewed coffee perfumes the air